hengshuaiyao/HengshuaiYao.github.io/README.md

 My research has inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
 These two papers are widely acknowledged to stand for and start an important class of off-policy learning algorithms.

 However, my contributions were not recognized or credited by the literature for some reason.
-I was also part of the TDC paper development (for some reason my name was not on this paper though).
+I was also part of the TDC paper development.
+However, for some reason my name was not on this paper.

 Finally, after enormous mental struggles, I gave up holding on this.
 I wish the GTD and the GTD2/TDC authors can read my preconditioning TD paper and compare with yours, have a discussion and reflection (e.g., search  your email boxes) to have a judgement on, **(1) whether the GTD and TDC papers took great advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**.